Mike Pompeo claims Iran is new 'home base' of al-Qaida | DW | 12.01.2021

 The top US diplomat has claimed, without evidence, that the Islamist militant group has established a new base of operations in Iran, moving away from Afghanistan and Pakistan.

-US Secretary of State Mike Pompeo said Tuesday that al-Qaida has established a new home base in Iran, and has "burrowed inside" the country, making it harder for the US to target the militant group's members.
+US Secretary of State Mike Pompeo said Tuesday that al-Qaida had established a new home base in Iran.
+He claimed the militant group had "burrowed inside" the country, making it harder for the US to target its members.

 Pompeo's claims come on the back of a New York Times report that a top al-Qaida leader, Abu Muhammad al-Masri, had been killed in Iran by Israeli operatives in August 2020.
 Iran subsequently denied the report.